Asatheesh6561/End-to-End-Image-Captioning/README.md

 # Image-Captioning-Project
-Welcome to the Image Captioning Project!
 This project utilizes deep learning techniques to automatically generate descriptive captions for images.
-It combines computer vision and natural language processing to provide meaningful textual descriptions for a wide range of images.
+It also contains a self-hosted web server through Flask for users to upload their own images.

 ## Features